kgb1001001/cloudadoptionpatterns/Microservices/Business-Microservice.md

 Therefore,

-**Develop each business function as a *Business Microservice* that provides a unified API for that function and encapsulates the business logic to implement that function, and makes it composable with other business functions.**
+**Develop each business function as a *Domain Microservice* that provides a unified API for that function and encapsulates the business logic to implement one domain concept (as a business function), and makes it composable with other business functions.**

 The business functionality of an entire application is composed of individual business functions implemented as business microservices.
 Deciding to implement each business entity as a microservice is not the end of your design problems, however.
 You must also think about how you would implement the microservice and how that microservice relates to the other services in your overall business application.